 - Wears Out the AC System

 A clogged air filter will quickly wear out an air conditioner system.
 If you fail to replace the filter immediately, it can result in additional tear and serious maintenance issues.
 That will negatively impact the system’s durability.
+When your AC is worn out and is suffering from consistent breakdowns, trust American Home Water and Air for AC repair in Phoenix, AZ and we’ll make sure to bring your AC back to life and reduce the effects of wear and tear.

 To extend your AC’s lifespan, consider replacing the clogged air filter with a new one.
 Otherwise, you’ll end up spending a lot of money to repair the unit.
 A clean new filter will prevent dirt and dust from building up in the conditioner’s internal components.